Musical opportunities for all Camden’s children

 Camden Music Trust has a dedicated Board of Trustees who bring a comprehensive range of experience and skills: music provision in schools, fundraising, accountancy, professional music, journalism, administration, web site design, parents of children using CMS.

-Esther Caplin MA – Joseph Mindel Trust, and Governor, Edith Neville Primary School
+Esther Caplin MA, Chair – Joseph Mindel Trust and Governor, Edith Neville Primary School

-Susy Penney (CMT Charity Secretary) – Retired School Administrator
+Susy Penney, Charity Secretary – Retired School Administrator

 Kam Perera – Consultant, Events & PR, Community Research